0061Febriana/ChiliCare/README.md

-  # Plant Disease Diagnosis App
+  # Chili Care

-  This is a code bundle for Plant Disease Diagnosis App.
-The original project is available at https://www.figma.com/design/tmq9xxSWVCYRS9AlJ7pd7V/Plant-Disease-Diagnosis-App.
+  This is a code bundle for Chili Care.
+The original project is available at https://www.figma.com/design/tmq9xxSWVCYRS9AlJ7pd7V/Chili-Care.

   ## Running the code